There are many things to consider before you visit the island for the first time.

 You’re in for a wonderful vacation if you’re planning to visit Maui!
 After my first trip to Maui, I learned so much about the green paradise of black, golden, red sand beaches.

-Follow these travel tips, and you will have a great experience!
+Follow these travel tips, and you will have a great experience in Hawaii!

 Select your dates